kptdev/kpt/docs/design-docs/08-package-variant.md

 - An arbitrary object selector, along with ways to generate repository and package names from those objects

-Rules for generating `PackageVariant` resources can also access the fields of the target objects, allowing the package context values, injection selectors, and function inputs to vary based upon the target.
+Rules for generating PackageVariant resources can also access the fields of the target objects, allowing the package context values, injection selectors, and function inputs to vary based upon the target.

 ## Example Use Cases

-- describe scenarios and the `PackageVariant`, `PackageVariantSet` resources that would solve the scenarios
+- describe scenarios and the PackageVariant, PackageVariantSet resources that would solve the scenarios

 ### Automatically Organizational Customization of an External Package
-We can use a `PackageVariant` to provide basic changes that are needed when importing a package from an external repository.
+We can use a PackageVariant to provide basic changes that are needed when importing a package from an external repository.
 For example, suppose we have our own internal registry from which we pull all our images.
 When we import an upstream package, we want to modify any images listed in the upstream package to